 Even after you reach your goals, by crossing swords afterwards you discover your next challenge.
 The more you engage in kendo, the more kendo will teach that you have to become more humble.
 And humility will not only help you improve your skills, but give you mental stability and allow you to grow mentally.

-You mentioned in previous interviews that “As the rice plant grows, the further it bows”.
+You mentioned in previous interviews that “As the rice plant grows taller, the further it bows its head”.

 Exactly.
 The famous Miyamoto Musashi even said “everyone but myself is a teacher”.
 What is different from other sports is that kendo has a word “lifelong kendo”.
 Children as young as 3 and adults as old as 80 can practice together in the same dojo.
 There are people who take up kendo after they retire from their jobs at 60.
 That one can continue it into old age is a hugely valuable part of kendo.
 This means that throughout your life you are learning about life and you are training up your human character.